BenHighsted/COSC345/README.md

 -Make random generation with fireballs and walls actually random (currently they are the artificial random).

 -Change walls a bit to make it a more interesting stage.
+Thinking rather than just moving in the walls randomly, we should have a set of pre-determined stages which it randomly selects on of.

 -Add difficulties.